Bergam0t/stars-treat-sim-vidigi-demo/README.md

 The python code for the model has been setup to run online in Jupyter notebooks via binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pythonhealthdatascience/stars-treat-sim/HEAD)

 > mybinder.org is a free tier service.
-If it has not been used in a while Binder will need to re-containerise the code repository, and push to binderhub.
+If it has not been used in a while Binder will need to re-containerise the code repository, and push to BinderHub.
 This will take several minutes.
 After that the online environment will be quick to load.

 ### To download code and run locally